Nbdev tutorial

 After editing the docs run

-to re-render them.
+nbdev_build_docsto re-render them.

-git commit -m"commit message"
+git statusgit add .git commit -m"commit message"git push

 Pushing to GitHub automatically triggers continuous integration using GitHub Actions.